adamiturabi/print-scanned-books/README.md

       3. Now change sorting order to "Order by increasing height" and repeat.
    7. Set the correct margins and keep same page size for all pages.
 Verify that the page size for all pages is not much larger than the margins.
 If it is then repeat manual shrinking of content for offending pages.
    8. In the "Output" stage, set mode to "grayscale" and set white margins.
 Apply to all pages, and then run output.
-4. Join scantailor output TIFFs to a PDF using ImageMagick of img2pdf.
+4. Join scantailor output TIFFs to a PDF using ImageMagick or img2pdf.
 ImageMagick hangs if there are too many so do them in batches of 100 or 128.
    1. img2pdf:
       ```
-      img2pdf *.tif -o out.pdf
+      img2pdf scantailor_output_*.tif -o out.pdf
       ```
    2. ImageMagick:
       ```
-      magick scantailor_output_*.tiff output.pdf
+      magick scantailor_output_*.tif output.pdf
       ```

 5. Set up PDF for printing in PDF-Booklet